How to Stop Picking Your Nose: 8 Simple Steps

 8. Reward yourself.

-Because changing a bad habit that is so ingrained in your brain is difficult, try to give yourself small rewards along the way for achieving your milestones.
-Don't make these big rewards—perhaps treat yourself to a coffee one afternoon—but make them satisfying enough that they motivate you to stop picking your nose.
+Because changing a bad habit that is so ingrained in your brain is difficult, try to give yourself small rewards for achieving your milestones.
+Don't make these big rewards—perhaps treat yourself to a coffee one afternoon.
+But make them satisfying enough that they motivate you to stop picking your nose.